Shamar/shamar.github.io/_posts/2019-01-28-about-european-draft-for-ai-ethics-guidelines.markdown

 level expert group on AI, the definitions still use an antropomorphic language to describe what is just software.
-In particular describing software bugs (either intentional or unintentional) as "bias" shows a deep misunderstanding of the software in question and the statistical processes that define its behaviour.
+In particular describing software bugs (either intentional or unintentional) as "bias" shows a deep misunderstanding about the software in question and about the statistical processes that define its behaviour.
-Later on, similar concerns emerge when the draft cite "non-determinism" while talking about software that is executed by deterministic machines (aka computers).
+Later on, similar concerns emerge when the draft cites "non-determinism" while talking about software that is executed by deterministic machines (aka computers).

-Such language is worring because it shows a tendency from the HLEG to rationalize the risks as inevitable instead of understanding and taking them into account.
+Such language is worrying because it shows a tendency from the HLEG to rationalize the risks as inevitable instead of understanding them deeply and taking them into account.

 # Chapter I: Respecting Fundamental Rights, Principles and Values - Ethical Purpose